indefire/simple-fabric-marbles/README.md

 1. Save the File by typing `shift + :` then `wq Enter`
 1. You will have to either logout to reload your profile or type:
 `$ source ~/.profile`
-1 Verify go is installed properly by typing:
+1. Verify go is installed properly by typing:
 `$ go version`
-1.If installed properly you will see the Go version displayed
+1. If installed properly you will see the Go version displayed

 ### Install NodeJS version 6.x
 1. Download NodeJS